mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 8 A conspiracy of nobles attempts to recruit you.
 If you refuse, gain the conspiracy as an Enemy.
 If you accept, roll Deception 8+ or Persuade 8+.
 If you fail, roll on the mishap table as the conspiracy collapses.
 If you succeed, Gain one level of Deception, Persuade, Tactics (any) or Carouse.
-9 Your reign is acclaimed by all as being fair and wise – or in the case of a dilettante, you sponge off your family’s wealth a while longer.
+9 Your reign is acclaimed by all as being fair and wise – or in the case of a dilettante, you sponge off your family's wealth a while longer.
 Gain either a jealous relative or an unhappy subject as an Enemy.
 Gain a +2 DM to your next Advancement check.
 10 You manipulate and charm your way through high society.
 Gain one level of Carouse, Diplomat, Persuade or